gvwilson/sensibleadventures/bookster/bookster.md

 it."

 "He's probably right," she said briskly.
 She pushed the stew crock toward Erileine.
-"Here, take this up for him—I'm sure he could use a good dinner.
+"Here, take this up for him---I'm sure he could use a good dinner.
 Queçenne, why don't you tidy up?"

 Having to scrape egg off her mother's precious cast-iron pan would normally have sent Queçenne into a blue sulk.
 That evening, she just